Skip to Content

 However, even properly hardened off pepper plants can get too much sun.
 During the hottest days of summer, the afternoon sunshine (usually between 3:00-5:00 PM) can cause stress for pepper plants.

 During a particularly hot period, provide temporary shade during the afternoon hours.
-This can be done with garden fabric, an umbrella, or by moving potted plants into the shade.
+This can be done using shade cloth, or by moving potted plants into a spot with afternoon shade.

 Sun scald is essentially a sunburn for your plants.
-It can affect both leaves and fruits.
+It can affect both leaves (leaf scorch) and fruits.
 Tender plants that are not adjusted to direct sunlight are the most vulnerable.

-Fruits can also become burned when they are exposed to prolonged direct sunlight.
-The leaves of your pepper plants should provide shade to the hanging fruits, but if they become exposed, they may develop soft spots.
+Fruits can become burned when they are exposed to prolonged direct sunlight.
+The leaves of your pepper plants normally provide shade to the hanging fruits, but if they become exposed, they may develop soft spots.

 Sunscald On Pepper Plants